ieee-vgtc/ieeevis.org/content/info/registration/conference-registration.md

 ## FOR IN-PERSON AND VIRTUAL PRESENTERS OF MAIN CONFERENCE PAPERS, MAIN CONFERENCE SHORT PAPERS AND INVITED TVCG PAPERS
 <ul>
 <li>One speaker for each Main Conference Paper, Main Conference Short Paper or Invited TVCG Paper <b>MUST</b> register under the On-site Speaker Conference Registration or the Virtual Speaker Conference Registration option. </li>
-<li>Only one presenter per paper is required to register using the Speaker Conference Registration category</li>
-<li>Presenters can add multiple papers to their Speaker Conference Registration </li>
+<li>Presenters can add multiple papers to their Speaker Conference Registration</li>
-<li>Presenters participating only at symposia, workshops, tutorials, or panels SHOULD NOT select the Speaker Conference Registration category.
+<li>Presenters participating only at symposia, workshops, tutorials, or panels __SHOULD NOT__ select the Speaker Conference Registration category.
 Instead, they need to use the On-site Conference Registration category </li>
 <li><b>Speaker Registration Includes:</b> Admission to all conference sessions, symposia, tutorials and workshops, Banquet (Wednesday) and access to VIS 2024 online content.</li>
 </ul>